tjamann/LRS_all_src/README.md

 hwe.rmd is a dependent file for the hwe filter

 downstream analysis has code for figures in plos one 2017 paper

+##Converting sample names
+Before you run the script, make a copy of the target vcf file and call it {}_rename.vcf.
+This script will overwrite the vcf!
+In order to change the sample names from DNA id to accession id use the following code: python src/rename.py -VCF data/GBS/vcf_files/combined_rename.vcf -DICT data/GBS_dict.txt